 José Guadalupe Garza was born along the US/Mexico border.
-He is a conceptual artist and educator working across various mediums.
-His practice examines ways in which Latinx histories and identities are continually constructed and reconstructed in American popular culture.
-Garza borrows from films, music, literary works, and the science fiction genre to create reimagined narratives that include appropriated images, film scenes, recorded music, reenactments, improvisation and ready-made objects.
+He is a conceptual artist, educator, and military veteran working across various mediums.
+His practice examines how Latinx histories are continually constructed and reconstructed in American popular culture.
+Garza borrows from films, music, literary works, and the science fiction genre to create reimagined narratives that include appropriated images, recorded music, reenactments, experimental photography, improvisation, ad hoc libraries, presentations, curated screenings and exhibitions, and ready-made objects.

-MFA | Washington University in St. Louis || BFA | Drawing | University of Florida || United States Navy | Mark 99 Fire-Control System
+MFA | Visual Arts | Washington University in St. Louis || BFA | Drawing | University of Florida || United States Navy | Mark 99 Fire-Control System